Skip to main content

 It was during this period that praising Pixar made you the coolest critic on the block, as seen with critics like Marc Savlov (Austin Chronicle) who said of Wall-E, “By turns sad, hilarious, exciting, and, ultimately, hopeful, this is a film of Great Truths masquerading as child's play.”
 During this age, Pixar also overtook the record for highest grossing animated film from Disney's own The Lion King with Finding Nemo in 2003 and then again in 2010 with Toy Story 3, which was also the first animated film to break the billion-dollar threshold at the box office.
 Pixar had replaced The Big Mouse itself as the thing you compared other animated movies to, and this standard of “Pixar good” snuck up on film critics until it was a regular part of the discourse.

 People forget, or otherwise overlook, a few key dynamics of this golden age.
 For one thing, they misunderstand the significance of a film's RT score.
-If a film scores 95% on RT, that doesn't mean that every critic thought the movie was 95% good; it just means 95% of the critics thought it had more going for it than otherwise.
-Similarly, the positive reviews that make up the 95+% scores on RT were not just threads of FYC one-liners piled on top of each other like a spaghetti plate of praise.
+If a film scores 95% on RT, that doesn't necessarily mean that every critic thought the movie was 95% good; it just means 95% thought it fell on the right side of the scale.
+All the positive reviews that make up these 95% scores on RT were not just threads of FYC one-liners piled on top of each other like a spaghetti plate of praise.
 Most of Pixar's positive reviews came with concessions and strings.

 The golden reviews?
 The ones loudly proclaiming “the masters at Pixar have done it again!”?
 Make no mistake, those do show up.
 Kirk Honeycutt declared that The Incredibles was Pixar’s best work yet in his review for The Hollywood Reporter, for example.
 But those bolder reviews were far more rare than Pixar wants you to think, and usually came from freelance writers as opposed to larger publications like The New York Times, the kinds of venues that usually find their way onto FYC ads.
 Even Honeycutt sneaks in a concession about how the film could have been a wee shorter, lest we imagine that he thought the film was perfect.